Reikimann/goNavigate/NOTES.md

 # Note to self
+No need to look at this mess.
+It's just my noobish notes xD

+## TUI rendering
 Links regarding TUI rendering:
 - https://github.com/charmbracelet/bubbletea/issues/860 (See the last to comments to fix coloring with lipgloss and termenv)
 - https://github.com/junegunn/fzf/issues/3741